 - brown sugar (or coconut sugar) (optional): these add a touch of sweetness, but you can leave out if you want!

-How to Make a Smoked Turkey Brine
+How To Make A Smoked Turkey Brine

 Brining bags are a great thing to have around if you are brining and don’t have a great, food-grade vessel to use!